About River Road

 Teachers and our Founder Patrick Nellestein

-Patrick Nellestein is the founder and director of River Road Creative Academy, a vibrant creative arts factory designed to nurture participants' self-expression through music and the arts.
-Our innovative approach harmonizes wellbeing with creativity, encouraging fearless exploration in a supportive and dynamic environment.
+Patrick Nellestein is the founder and director of River Road Creative Academy, a vibrant creative arts hub dedicated to nurturing self-expression through music and the arts. .

-Before founding River Road, Patrick served as the Head of Composition & Music Production the Australian Institute of Music, transitioning to Quality Manager for Navitas and SAE Creative Institute.
-His extensive creative background includes composing music for film and television, with notable contributions to Channel 10’s The Project, and various programs on Channel 9 and ABC.
-Patrick's academic journey culminated in a Master’s Degree in Music and a Master of Music Therapy from Western Sydney University, reflecting his deep commitment to the transformative power of music.
+Before establishing River Road, Patrick was Head of Composition & Music Production at the Australian Institute of Music, later moving into Quality Management roles with Navitas and SAE Creative Institute.
+He has composed for film and television, including Channel 10’s The Project, and programs on Channel 9 and the ABC.
+He holds a Master of Music and a Master of Music Therapy from Western Sydney University.

 Teachers